milanfx/milanfx.github.io/M1-Lab1.md

     - Understanding how data supports fact-finding
     - Enabling effective decision-making

-### ⭐️ Video - Viewpoints: Defining Data Engineering
+### 🗂️ Video - Viewpoints: Defining Data Engineering

-### ⭐️ Video - Viewpoints: Evolution of Data Engineering
+### 🗂️ Video - Viewpoints: Evolution of Data Engineering

+## ⚡️ L2 - Responsibilities and Skillsets of a Data Engineer

-### ⭐️ Video - Responsibilities and Skillsets of a Data Engineer
+### 🗂️ Video - Responsibilities and Skillsets of a Data Engineer

 #### ✔️ 01 - Core Responsibility of a Data Engineer
 - **Data Engineer**: A professional whose overarching responsibility is to provide analytics-ready data to data consumers.